Are You Moving To Washington?

 Cost of living

 Fortunately, Utilities and Healthcare costs are cheaper in Washington compared to the national average.
-Due to the booming economy, the Median Household Income of the state is also as much as $94,709 (2019), compared to that of the country’s average of $68,703 from back in 2019.
+Due to the booming economy, the median price of an existing home sold in April rose 19.1% year-over-year to $341,600.
 So that makes it a tad bit easier to afford the higher cost of living.

 This is where things get tricky.
 If you’re going to be living in Seattle, your rent will definitely be one of the highest in all of the US.
-The rent in Seattle can be about $2200 per month or even more.
-If you compare this to the average rent in the state, there’s not a lot of difference because that’s still as high as $1995, which is still a lot more than the national average of $1463.
+Seattle rents are down by 19.5% in comparison to the same time last year but have seen small declines in recent months.
+Currently, the average rent in Seattle is $2,156 for a one-bedroom, and $3,350 for a two-bedroom.
 Fortunately, there are some cities and neighborhoods where the price is much lower.

 Moving to Washington